TrueWill/tzientist/README.md

 ---

+Q. What if my candidate or control have side effects (such as updating a database)?

+A. In general, don't use Tzientist in those cases.

+---

 Q. My candidate and control take different parameters.
 How do I handle that?

 A. Create a facade for one or both so that the parameters match.
 You don't need to use all of the parameters in both functions.